 Meert, KL & Eggly, S 2016, 'Observed Trauma in the PICU and Parental Meaning Making', Pediatric Critical Care Medicine, vol. 17, no. 4, pp. 375-376.View/Download from: Publisher's site

-Redshaw, S, Ingham, V & Loftus, S 2015, 'Emergency decision making: An exploration of tensions between communities of practice', International Journal of Emergency Management, vol. 11, no. 1, pp. 62-75.View/Download from: UTS OPUS or Publisher's site
+Redshaw, S, Ingham, V & Loftus, S 2015, 'Emergency decision making: An exploration of tensions between communities of practice', International Journal of Emergency Management, vol. 11, no. 1, pp. 62-75.View/Download from: Publisher's site

 Copyright © 2015 Inderscience Enterprises Ltd. Through the lens of 'communities of practice' (Wenger, 2000) we examined decision-making boundaries and tensions in multiagency settings.
 Sixteen semi-structured interviews were conducted with operational decision makers from services across Australia.
 Data analysis was contextual and narrative, focusing on meanings signifying cultures and practices.
 Results indicate that protocols and guidelines which provide boundaries for a community of practice, could at times become an obstacle.
 Participants reported difficulties in sharing a 'common level of understanding' and 'getting the bigger picture'.
 The strongest theme was the importance placed on building relationships between services prior to emergency events.
 We found capability of multiagency decision making is enhanced when informal multiagency networks are already in place.
 These networks contribute to building a shared understanding.
 We propose that multiagency communities of practice could be enhanced if services increased their level of formal multiagency engagement and promoted the informal multiagency networking of their members and teams.

-Redshaw, S 2014, ''She's done two and that's harsh': The agency of infants with congenital conditions as invoked through parent narratives', HEALTH SOCIOLOGY REVIEW, vol. 23, no. 2, pp. 125-135.View/Download from: UTS OPUS or Publisher's site
+Redshaw, S 2014, ''She's done two and that's harsh': The agency of infants with congenital conditions as invoked through parent narratives', HEALTH SOCIOLOGY REVIEW, vol. 23, no. 2, pp. 125-135.View/Download from: Publisher's site

-Dengler, KA, Wilson, V, Redshaw, S & Scarfe, G 2012, 'Appreciation of a Child's Journey: Implementation of a Cardiac Action Research Project.', Nursing Research and Practice, vol. 2012, pp. 1-7.View/Download from: UTS OPUS or Publisher's site
+Dengler, KA, Wilson, V, Redshaw, S & Scarfe, G 2012, 'Appreciation of a Child's Journey: Implementation of a Cardiac Action Research Project.', Nursing Research and Practice, vol. 2012, pp. 1-7.View/Download from: Publisher's site

 The aim of this paper is to provide an overview of the phases of the action research process involved in developing, implementing, and evaluating the Heart Beads program.
 The aim of the project is to enrich the hospital experience of children with cardiac conditions.
 Heart Beads involves children receiving unique beads specific to each cardiac treatment, procedure or event in recognition of their experiences, and endurance.
 An action research approach, involving a partnership between clinicians and researchers and emphasising the involvement of patients and their families, was used to guide the Heart Beads program.
 The project followed the five phases of action research: identification, investigation, program development, implementation, and evaluation.
 Heart Beads began as a small project which continues to grow in popularity and significance with children at a tertiary paediatric hospital in Sydney, Australia.
 The program is now being implemented nationwide with the vision that all Australian children hospitalised with cardiac conditions can benefit from Heart Beads.